tensorflow/build/tf_sig_build_dockerfiles/README.md

     <details><summary>TF Nightly CPU - Local Cache</summary>

-    Make sure you have a directory mounted to the Dockerfile in /tf/cache!
+    Make sure you have a directory mounted to the container in `/tf/cache`!

     Build the sources with Bazel: